FEATURED NEWS & EVENTS

 Creative Growth Appoints Sunny A. Smith as Executive Director

-The Board of Directors of Creative Growth Art Center is proud to announce the appointment of Sunny A. Smith, Executive Director and CEO.
+The Board of Directors of Creative Growth Art Center is proud to announce the appointment of Sunny A. Smith, Executive Director.
 They begin the role on August 18, 2025.
 A nationally recognized artist, educator, and cultural leader, who believes in art as a force for change, connection, and creative agency in the 21st century, Smith most recently served as Dean of Fine Arts at California College of the Arts (CCA), where they have shaped progressive arts pedagogy, stewarded major institutional gifts, and championed equity and access to the arts for all people.

 📍 Location: Creative Growth Art Center, 355 24th Street, Oakland, CA, 94612